 Employee investigations should be conducted objectively, with privacy, and confidentiality that meets the public expectation for accountability.
-The investigating region is responsible for all notifications set forth in this SOP.
+The investigating region is responsible for all notifications set forth in this standard of practice (SOP).
 Procedures for employee investigations are utilized when a referral is received where an employee or an employee’s household member is in a caretaking role and:

 - Resides in the home where an APS or CPS incident allegedly occurred.

-For the purposes of employee investigations, an employee includes: Protection and Permanency (P&P) staff, Family Support staff, and any contract person supervised by the Department for Community Based Services (DCBS) and housed in a DCBS office.
+For the purposes of employee investigations, an employee includes employees within the Department for Community Based Services (DCBS) in one of the following divisions:

 - Submits the DPP-115-Confidential Suspected Abuse/Neglect, Dependency or Exploitation Reporting Form to the SRA or designee, through supervisory channels, within one (1) hour of receipt;

 - Secures the hard copy case record and makes the case controlled access in TWIST; 1